-Although Pixxles did not generate revenue in 2021, a large portion of expenses are attributed to marketing efforts in preparation for launch, as well as software services that helped to build a strong Anti-Money Laundering framework and adhere to all regulatory compliance requirements.
+As 2022 was a soft-launch period for Pixxles with a revenue of £12,398, a large portion of expenses were attributed to marketing efforts to strengthen the brand and attract new customers, as well as software services that helped to build a strong Anti-Money Laundering framework and adhere to all regulatory compliance requirements.
 The Company's Directors chose experienced firms and trusted, state-of-the-art technology infrastructure as an investment in the firm's commitment to financial crime prevention.